robohydra/robohydra/documentation/next/rest/index.md

 Sometimes it's useful to interact with RoboHydra from an external program.
-The typical usecase would be setting an appropriate scenario before running a test, but there are other, interesting possibilities.
-For that reason, RoboHydra offers a simple REST API to gather information and change the current state (attach/detach heads, start/stop scenarios).
+The typical usecase would be setting an appropriate scenario before running a test and check the results afterwards, but there are other interesting possibilities.
+For that reason, RoboHydra offers a simple REST API to gather information about the loaded plugins and available heads.
+It allows allows you to make simple changes (attach/detach heads and start/stop scenarios).

 Format
 ------

-For now, all URLs in the API return always JSON, and don't pay any attention to the `Accept` headers.
+For now, all URLs in the API return JSON.
+They don't pay any attention to the `Accept` headers.
 See each URL for specific examples.

 Plugins
 -------